vogler75/automation-gateway/README.md

 - [1.7 DDS Driver (subscribe and publish)](#17-dds-driver-subscribe-and-publish)
 - [1.6 Added GraphiQL (http://localhost:4000/graphiql/)](#16-added-graphiql-httplocalhost4000graphiql)
 - [1.5 OPC UA Schemas to GraphQL Schema Importer](#15-opc-ua-schemas-to-graphql-schema-importer)

+## 1.29 Extended OPC UA Browsing

+Nodes of type Variable will now be browsed.
+Before browsing stopped, when it reached a node of type Variable.
+But some OPC UA servers, like the one from SIEMENS PLCs, are using a Variable node type for User-Defined-Datatypes or Structs.

+## 1.28 Various changes and code rework

+- Upgrade to PLC4X 0.9
+- Upgrade to Vertx 4.5.1
+- Added Duckdb Logger
+- Added HSQLDB Support for JDBC Logger
+- Added ExecuteSQL GraphQL function
+- IoTDB Logger improvements
+- Rework of SparkplugB messages
+- Rework of BrowsePath in messages

 ## 1.27 Add target option to MQTT Logger for UNS